Kerri Colby: Career

 She competed on season 14 of RuPaul's Drag Race.
 On episode 4, she landed in the bottom and lip-synced against Alyssa Hunter to Jennifer Lopez's song, "Play".
 On episode 8, she landed in the bottom again with Jasmine Kennedie, and lost the lip-sync to "Un-Break My Heart" by Toni Braxton.

 She was a featured performer during Jennifer Lopez's performance at the 2022 iHeartRadio Music Awards.
 In May, her nomination was announced at the 2022 WOWIE Awards as part of RuPaul's DragCon in Los Angeles in the category Best Viral Moment (The America's Next Top Meme Award), shared with drag queens Daya Betty and Kornbread "The Snack" Jeté.

 In 2022, Colby appeared in an advertising campaign for cannabis beverage brand Cann, alongside fellow season 14 contestants Willow Pill, Jorgeous, and Kornbread, as well as other LGBTQ+ celebrities including Hayley Kiyoko and Gus Kenworthy.
 During press for the Cann campaign, Colby shared that she worked at a dispensary before appearing on Drag Race.

+In 2023, she appeared in a cameo during season 15 Untucked episode to give a video message to her drag mother and season 15 winner Sasha Colby.

+On April 23, 2025, Kerri Colby was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.

+In September 2025, Colby performed at Northern Nevada Pride.

 Personal life

-Kerri Colby is a trans woman and is noted for guiding fellow Drag Race contestant Kornbread Jeté with her transition as well.
+Kerri Colby is a trans woman.
+Fellow Drag Race contestant and trans woman Kornbread Jeté credits Kerri Colby with helping her in her own transition.
 She has also helped inspire Jasmine Kennedie to come out as a trans woman on an episode of Untucked on season 14 of RuPaul's Drag Race.
 Bosco has also cited Kerri Colby as a source of "clarity" in her transition, which she announced after season 14 wrapped filming.